brettz9/webappfind/docs/TO-DOS.md

     them?
 ----

-Besides "view", "binaryview", "edit", "binaryedit", "register", the following modes might be added in future versions (or made to correspond with WebDav commands?):
+Besides "view", "edit", "register", the following modes might be added in future versions (or made to correspond with WebDav commands?):